Log-zz-ikIO/orchestrate-php/README.md

 $promise = $item->purgeAsync();
 ```

 The promise returned by these methods are provided by the [Guzzle promises library](https://github.com/guzzle/promises).
 This means that you can chain then() calls off of the promise.
-What differs in our implementation is that, as the response is stored within the target object itself, when a promise is fulfilled it returns the actual object, and when it is rejected, it return RejectedPromiseException, a subclass of GuzzleHttp\Promise\RejectionException where you can regain access to the target object.
+What differs in our implementation is that, as the response is stored within the target object itself, when a promise is fulfilled it returns the actual object, and when it is rejected, it returns RejectedPromiseException, a subclass of GuzzleHttp\Promise\RejectionException where you can regain access to the target object.

 ##### Chaining:
 ```php